developdata/CCIDiploma-Unit6/computer vision/README.md

 ## Books
 [Image Processing and Computer Vision](https://openframeworks.cc/ofBook/chapters/image_processing_computer_vision.html)

+## Glitch
+You might want to use [Glitch](https://glitch.com) as an editory, particularly if your project includes a Node.js server.
+It is an easy way to deploy Node.js projects so they can be used across the web, not just locally.

+I did some tests with a model from teachable machine, and couldn't get it wot work with the files I downloaded.
+When I uploaded these files to glitch the bin file was always put in the assets folder, which produced an error, as it couldn't be found when the model loaded.

+To work with glitch and teachable machine, you can upload your model, rather than download it in teachable machine.
+This means the model is stored online and teachable machine gives you a link to it.

+I have created a video on how I did this, which is on Moodle, and [this is the glitch project](https://glitch.com/~teachable-machine-setup)

 ## Examples
 These are some examples of work that includes computer vision with different technologies.